Type 021 missile boat

+On May 31, 2011, the last four Type 021 missile boats of the Navy held a grand decommissioning ceremony in the South China Sea, thus successfully completing their more than 30-year historical mission and retiring from service.
+The picture shows a Type 021 missile boat.

 Huangfeng class

 The Huangfeng-class missile boat is the direct Chinese copy of Soviet Osa-class missile boat.
 Around 130 were built, including exported units.
 This class consists of several versions with different armament.
 Most are armed with twin 25mm guns, while some are armed with a single AK-230 gun mount.
 The majority lack the fire control radars but some do have a radar radome aft (between the two missile launchers).

 The Chinese engine is an improvement of the Huangfeng class over the original Soviet M503A diesel engine.
 The range of the boat is more than doubled without significant proportional increase of fuel consumption.
 However, due to the limited size of the boat, the actual endurance is not drastically increased because there is not enough extra space to store additional provisions needed for the longer endurance.
 Other improvements over the original Soviet Osa-I class included a much improved fire extinguishing system and life support system.